What is Amazon Inspector?

 What is the pricing for Amazon Inspector?

 Amazon Inspector pricing is based on number of Amazon EC2 instances included in each assessment, and depends on the rules packages you select for assessments.
 Inspector assessments can have any combination of host assessment rules packages and the network reachability rules package.
-Host assessment rules packages include Common Vulnerabilities and Exposures (CVE), Center for Internet Security benchmarks (CIS), Security Best Practices, and Runtime Behavior Analysis.
+Host assessment rules packages include Common Vulnerabilities and Exposures (CVE), Center for Internet Security benchmarks (CIS), and Security Best Practices.
 If your assessments include both host rules packages and the network reachability rules package, you will be billed for both separately.
 The on-demand billing period is one calendar month.
 See the Amazon Inspector pricing page for full pricing details.

 Consider a scenario where you run the following assessment runs in a month.
 In this example, all of your assessment runs include both host assessment rules packages and the network reachability rules package.
 And all of your EC2 instances have the Inspector Agent on them.

 1 assessment run against 10 instances

 10 assessment runs against 2 instances each